NorVirae/CsPosgresServer/README.md

 A Postgresql Server with implementations in React, Node and Express.
-(PERN)
+(PERN) and Sequelize ORM